Contact: Joanna Wilson, DNREC Public Affairs, 302-739-9902

 - Middle School for students in grades 5-8

 - High School for students in grades 9-12

 The Young Environmentalist program honors Delaware students whose actions have resulted in the protection, restoration or enhancement of Delaware’s natural resources through one or more of the following means:

 - Demonstrating Environmental Stewardship

 - Demonstrating Environmental Ethics

-This is the 19th year for the award, which was established by DNREC colleagues and friends in honor of Dr. Edwin H. Clark II, who served as Secretary of DNREC from 1989 until 1993.
+This is the 20th year for the award, which was established by colleagues and friends in honor of Dr. Edwin H. Clark II, who served as Secretary of DNREC from 1989 until 1993.

-A $100 U.S. savings bond and a Delaware State Parks gift pack will be awarded to each category winner in recognition of his or her contribution to the community.
+A gift card and a Delaware State Parks prize pack will be awarded to each category winner in recognition of his or her contribution to the community.

 Winners will be honored in a special ceremony on Governor’s Day at the 2013 Delaware State Fair Thursday, July 25.